martinhristov90/vault-aws-eks-irsa/README.md

 ```
 kubectl exec -it consume-pod -- /bin/sh
 ```
-- Login to Vault server without providing any additional parameters to the `vault login -method=aws` command (VAULT_ADDR is preset):
+- Login to Vault server via `vault login -method=aws` command without providing any additional parameters to the command (VAULT_ADDR is preset):
 ``` kubectl exec -it consume-pod -- /bin/sh
 / # vault login -method=aws
 Success!
 You are now authenticated.
 The token information displayed below